MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Comment subtags.
 Optional and Iterative

 ##### 2.1.10 Subtag: CONFIDENCE
-Description of a confidence level (e.g. Reference Standard or Standard Compound) and/or the confidence according to Schymanski et al. (DOI:10.1021/es5002105)
+Description of a confidence level (e.g. Reference Standard or Standard Compound) and/or the confidence according to Schymanski et al. [DOI: 10.1021/es5002105}

 Example:
 ```